HHS-AHRQ/MEPS/README.md

 ## Analyzing MEPS-HC data
 The complex survey design of MEPS requires special methods for analyzing MEPS data.
-These tools are available in many common programming languages including R, SAS, and Stata.
+These tools are available in many common programming languages.
 Failure to account for the survey design can result in biased estimates.
-Details and examples of using the appropriate survey methods are provided for [R](R), [SAS](SAS), and [Stata](Stata).
+Details and examples of using the appropriate survey methods are provided in the [R](R), [SAS](SAS), and [Stata](Stata) folders.
 Additional examples comparing these three languages can be found in the quick reference guide [meps_programming_statements.md](Quick_Reference_Guides/meps_programming_statements.md).

 #### Sample size and precision